 So it’s no surprise that when the company formulated plans to replace the full-sized Vanguard range, it would feature Triumph signature Michelotti styling, and that all important matching marque badge on the bootlid…

-The great turnaround
+Triumph 2000: The great turnaround

-IT has been commented on many, many times, that when the Triumph 2000 and Rover P6 exploded onto the scene, in 1963, they both revolutionised the luxury car market.
+It has been commented on many, many times, that when the Triumph 2000 and Rover P6 exploded onto the scene, in 1963, they both revolutionised the luxury car market.
 Certainly, in the UK, things would never look the same again, as a 2-litre executive car could offer everything that the British middle manager could ever possibly need.
 At a stroke, the more cumbersome 3-litre opposition looked rather past their collective sell-by dates – the more efficient Triumph and Rover products showed that a bigger engine did not necessarily lead to executive bliss.
 In the UK, a new market sector was effectively created, and executives never looked back – as they now had a choice of two young and dynamic products.

 It may have been a co-incidence that Triumph and Rover would launch conceptually similar products at the same time, but that is not to say that each company was not expecting their rival’s product.
 Standard-Triumph had experienced a gradual drop-off in sales and profitability during the 1950s, and thanks to their stolid range of cars, a recovery was looking increasingly unlikely.
 Their initial response was to seek out a partner – or more correctly someone to buy the company in order to help finance a product-led recovery.
 Among others, Rover was targeted, and talks duly commenced between the two companies.
 On 6 March 1959 it was revealed in the press that Rover and Standard Triumph had opened merger negotiations.